Snakybo/LogSink-Table/README.md

 charName = 'Arthas' SINCE 1 hour ago
 ```

-Note that specifying absolute time is always in 24h format, `SINCE 12pm` is not currently supported.
+> Note that specifying absolute time is always in 24h format, `SINCE 12pm` is not currently supported.

 ## Table View

 The table view allows you to view the (filtered) log stream in real-time.

 You can add, remove, or adjust columns based on any available property within the logs, allowing you to quickly extract useful information.
+You can also copy data from an individual cell, or add filters for the cell value directly from a context menu.

-Clicking on a log row opens a table inspect window containing all data for that log entry.
+Clicking on a row opens a dedicated inspection window, this will show a breakdown of all log properties in a simple list.